hbach24/Random-Number-Guessing-Game/README.md

 * JavaScript
 * HTML
 * CSS
-* Node.js + Live Server (used for seeing live updates to the page when making changes to code)
+* Node.js + Live Server (used for live updates to the page when making changes to code)

 ![demo](https://user-images.githubusercontent.com/57569284/127246853-b18b3eb6-84b4-440d-b238-a84eaf0fa715.gif)